fodierna/Artificial-Intelligence-projects/README.md

 # Artificial-Intelligence-projects
-Three projects made for the Artificial Intelligence course taugth in the MSc in Computer Science of the University of Turin.
+Three projects made for the Artificial Intelligence course taught in the MSc in Computer Science of the University of Turin.